banesullivan/localtileserver/README.md

 ### Note on installing GDAL

-GDAL can be a pain to install, and you may want to handle GDAL before install `flask-tileserver`.
+GDAL can be a pain to install, and you may want to handle GDAL before installing `flask-tileserver`.

-If on linux, I highly recommend using the large_image_wheels from Kitware.
+If on linux, I highly recommend using the [large_image_wheels](https://github.com/girder/large_image_wheels) from Kitware.

 ```
 pip install --find-links=https://girder.github.io/large_image_wheels GDAL